-As with all Whisky drinking matters, preference is a matter of the heart, nose and tongue.
+As with all Whisky drinking matters, preference is a matter of the heart, nose, and tongue.
 But perhaps one of our finest laws is that Whisky must have a minimum alcohol content of 40% ABV (alcohol by volume).
-Although some Whiskies bottled at higher than 40% are considered more precious, many drinkers favour the lower alcohol percentage for its more accessible palate.
+Although some Whiskies bottled at higher than 40% are considered more precious, many drinkers favor the lower alcohol percentage for its more accessible palate.

 You’re also likely to pay more tax on Whisky stronger than 40% ABV, which is worth noting before going completely wild.

 In actual fact, after a Whisky has been distilled and aged, its ABV is usually much higher than 40 or 43%, meaning that most bottles on shop shelves have been watered down slightly.

 After distillation, a Scotch Whisky can be anywhere between 60-75% ABV, with American Whiskey rocketing right into the 90% region.

 Before being placed in casks, Scotch is usually diluted to around 63.5% ABV (68% for grain); welcome to the stage cask strength Whisky.

 Arguably, cask strength Whisky gives license to the drinker to dilute their own drams, but in-house distillation which will be sold at around 40% ABV, should also capture the Whisky’s optimum flavor profile.

 For aspiring mixologists, cask strength Whiskies include Aberlour’s 69.1%, Bruichladdich’s undiluted 70-72% and Port Charlotte’s bottling around the same ABV mark.

 When diluting a Whisky, a distillery has to take into consideration the angel’s share of alcohol that has been lost to evaporation during the ageing process.
 This is usually between 0.5 and 1% every year, so with every year of aging, a Whisky will lose a little of its alcohol.